Hokid/vue-loaders/README.md

 Vue.use(VueLoaders);
 ```

-You can prefer first way or second of both of them.
+You can prefer first way or second or both of them.
 The main diffrent between them is when you use
 the second way you don\`t need to include all loaders to your bundle.

 Also check out props [here](#props) or use IDE tips, this library provide [web-types](https://github.com/JetBrains/web-types).